tweag/nickel/RATIONALE.md

 Starlark forbids recursion and side-effects which are allowed in Nickel.
 It lacks a static type system, which hampers the ability to write robust library code and prevents the expression of data schemas inside the language.

+### Nix: JSON and functions

+Nix (sometimes call Nix expressions in full) is the language used by the [Nix package manager](https://nixos.org/).
+It is a direct inspiration for Nickel, and writing packages for Nix is a target use-case for Nickel as well.

+Nix has a simple core: JSON datatypes combined with higher-order functions, recursion and lazy evaluation.
+Nix features other helpful but less fundamental features.
+The Nix language is rather tightly integrated with the Nix package manager, making it not trivial to use as a standalone configuration language.
+Its builtins, including a few side-effects, are also oriented toward this package description usage.

+### Nix vs Nickel

+Nickel builds on the same core as Nix, and is in fact not far from being a superset of Nix.

+However, Nix lacks any native typing and validation capabilities, which Nickel brings through static typing and contracts.

+The merge system of Nickel is also in part inspired from the NixOS module system.
+The module system has similar concepts but is implemented fully as a Nix library.
+The rationale behind the merge system of Nickel is to bring back merging into the scope of the language itself, to potentially improve ergonomy, consistency, performance and error messages.

 ### Dhall: powerful type system